caro46/Tetraploid_project/Assembly_meraculous.md

 RD=65.26470588235294
 KD(41) = 37.12515784882004
 ```
+Depth at the highest peak for a kmer size of 41 is 34.
+It is fairly close to the expected Kmer depth.

 ##### Default filtering

 In the final results: we only have information for scaffolds > 1kb and contigs that are used in these filtered scaffolds.
 In case of highly repetitive genome we expect to obtain small contigs that might be hard to assemble (small scaffolds) - we already started with "contigs" from `meraculous_merblast/contigs.fa` very small: too small to be able to re-estimate the insert size of big insert mate libraries.
 Not surprising for me that at the end we obtained a much smaller assembly size than expected.
 Should be already improved by using bigger k-mer size and more libraries in the gap filling step.